 Until next time,

 2007 World Natural Bodybuilding Championships staged in NY, USA.
 Represented: Australia.
 Placing: 4th.
-Judged criteria heavy on balance and symmetry.
+Judging criteria heavy on balance and symmetry.

 Back Double Biceps – few days out from the Australian Natural Bodybuilding Championships Result: 2nd in Australia.
 Here, you can see the “x-frame” and shoulder boulders in action.
 Takes years of focused work.